docQodly/docs/docs/concepts/lang-quicktour.md

 COMPRESS BLOB(vBlob;GZIP Best compression mode)
 ```

 A method also contains tests and loops that control the flow of the execution.
-Qodly methods support `If...Else...End if` and `Case of...Else...End case` branching structures as well as looping structures: `While...End while`, `Repeat...Until`, `For...End for`, and `For each...End for each`:
+QodlyScript methods support `If...Else...End if` and `Case of...Else...End case` branching structures as well as looping structures: `While...End while`, `Repeat...Until`, `For...End for`, and `For each...End for each`:

 The following example goes through all the characters of the text vtSomeText: